jax-ml/jax/docs/Custom_Operation_for_GPUs.md

 The test above failed with `NotImplementedError: Abstract evaluation for 'rms_norm_fwd' not implemented`.
 Why did the test fail?
 What does it mean?

 As part of the execution, JAX performs abstract evaluation.
-As JAX has no knowledge about the new primitive operations, it doesn't know how to compute the ouptut shapes and outut data types, thus can't evaluate these operations abstractly.
+As JAX has no knowledge about the new primitives, it doesn't know how to compute the output shapes and output data types, thus can't evaluate these operations abstractly.

-We need to provide a function for abstract evaluation of each primitive operation.
+We need to provide a function for abstract evaluation of each primitive.
 These abstract evaluation functions compute the shape and the data type of the outputs, but don't compute actual values for the operations.

-These functions are passed to `.def_abstract_eval` method to be registered with the corresponding primitive operations.
+These functions are passed to `.def_abstract_eval` method to be registered with the corresponding primitives.

 See [How JAX primitives work](https://jax.readthedocs.io/en/latest/notebooks/How_JAX_primitives_work.html#abstract-evaluation-rules) for more information on abstract evaluation.